opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/dcs_instance_v1.html.markdown

 * `description` - (Optional) Indicates the description of an instance.
 It is a character string containing not more than 1024 characters.

-* `engine` - (Optional) Indicates a message engine.
-Options: rabbitmq and kafka.
+* `engine` - (Required) Indicates a cache engine.
+Only Redis is supported.

-* `engine_version` - (Optional) Indicates the version of a message engine.
+* `engine_version` - (Optional) Indicates the version of a cache engine, which is 3.0.7.

 * `capacity` - (Required) Indicates the Cache capacity.
 Unit: GB.
     For a DCS Redis or Memcached instance in single-node or master/standby mode, the cache capacity can be 2 GB, 4 GB, 8 GB, 16 GB, 32 GB, or 64 GB.
-    For a DCS Redis instance in cluster mode, the cache capacity can be 64, 128, 256, 512, or 1024 GB.
+    For a DCS Redis instance in cluster mode, the cache capacity can be 64, 128, 256, 512GB.

-* `partition_num` - (Optional) This parameter is mandatory when a Kafka instance is created.
-    Indicates the maximum number of topics in a Kafka instance.
-    When specification is 300 MB: 900
-    When specification is 600 MB: 1800
-    When specification is 1200 MB: 1800

 * `access_user` - (Optional) Username used for accessing a DCS instance after password authentication.
 A username starts with a letter, consists of 1 to 64 characters,